ojisamacharles/DoubleTap-CRM/README.md

-Chris was responsible for the How it works page
+Chris was responsible for the How it works page.
+My main issues were with formatting the containers and centering the text.
+Although it is generally discouraged, as a last-resort I used the <center></center> HTML command to center my texts.
+Another issue was with the containers being too small.
+Finally, the footer was not properly spaced to match the entire screen.
+I tried a position: absolute; .css line, but this ended up freezing the footer in place.